 How will you know if you are demonstrating this success factor?
 You will be someone who:

-- knows what you wants from life and actively works on it daily
+- knows what God wants you to do in life and actively works on it daily

-- is knowledgeable about and excellent in the practices of the workplace
+- is knowledgeable about, and excellent in, the practice of righteous behaviors and workplace best practices

 - trusts God for assignments, compensation and promotions